SilvioGiancola/TrackingNet-devkit/README.md

 Note that Google Drive limits the download bandwidth to ~10TB/day.
 To ensure a good share between all users, avoid downloading the dataset several times and prefer sharing it with your colleagues using an old-fashion HDD.

+### [Update from 25-02-2020]: Back up links

+To anyone who still has issue downloading TrackingNet, we are currently trying to find more reliable solutions.
+For now, we have created back up links to download full chunks of training (and the testing chunk).
+It's still hosted on Google Drive, but will be easier to spread around the community using alternative sharing platforms (e.g. Baidu, Dropbox, good old HDD,...).

+Here are two back up links: [[link1](https://drive.google.com/drive/u/2/folders/1gJOR-r-jPFFFCzKKlMOW80WFtuaMiaf6)] [[link2](https://drive.google.com/drive/u/2/folders/1xrxlI6otQvWlRJjsX1pddZBY9h2WbmVi)]

+Now, it appears that Google Drive is limiting the download if you are not signed in with you gmail account.
+If you have any issue downloading it, please make sure you are signed in google drive with you gmail account.
+We will track the situation in the next days.

 # Unzip the frames